Wikimedia-Suomi/PendingChangesBot-ng/CODEBASE_DOCUMENTATION.md

 1. **Broken wikicode check**: Compares HTML render errors between old and new versions; reject if errors increase
 2. **Superseded edit check**: Measures similarity with current content; reject if a pending edit is largely replaced
+3. **Revert detection check**: Identifies if an edit has been reverted; reject if detected (`app/reviews/autoreview/checks/revert_detection.py`)
-3. **Editor reputation check**: Approves if an editor meets the trust criteria (high edit counts, no blocks, low warnings, not a former bot)
+4. **Editor reputation check**: Approves if an editor meets the trust criteria (high edit counts, no blocks, low warnings, not a former bot)
-4. **LiftWing quality check**: Approve if quality prediction exceeds the configured threshold
+5. **LiftWing quality check**: Approve if quality prediction exceeds the configured threshold
-5. **BLP check**: Require manual review for biographies of living persons
+6. **BLP check**: Require manual review for biographies of living persons
-6. **Large deletion check**: Require manual review for edits removing a large number of bytes
+7. **Large deletion check**: Require manual review for edits removing a large number of bytes

 ### Configuration